Codeception/codeception.github.com/for/symfony.md

 php bin/codecept g:phpunit unit Foo -c src/AppBundle
 ```

 This generates a standard test inherited from `PHPUnit_Framework_TestCase`.
 For integration tests you may use Codeception-enhanced format which allows accessing services DI container, Doctrine, and others.
-To have it create a unit test extending `Codeception\Test\Unit` class:
+You will need to enable Doctrine2 and Symfony module in `unit.suite.yml` config.
+Such integration test is extending `Codeception\Test\Unit` class and created by running:

 ```
 php bin/codecept g:test unit Foo -c src/AppBundle
 ```

+Actions of Symfony and Doctrine2 modules will be accessible from `$this->tester` inside a test of `Codeception\Test\Unit`.

 <div class="alert alert-warning">
   <span class="glyphicon glyphicon-info-sign" aria-hidden="true"></span>